-If a character holding a terrain marker is KO'd, or can't use an effect that allows it to hold that terrain marker while nothing is resolving, the character immediately puts down the marker so that at least one square of the marker is in an adjacent square (or a square adjacent to the square they last occupied if they are KO'd).
+If a character holding a terrain marker is KO'd or loses Super Strength (while holding a terrain marker) the character immediately puts down the marker so that at least one square of the marker is in an adjacent square (or a square adjacent to the square they last occupied if they are KO'd).
 If the marker can't be legally placed, it is immediately destroyed and replaced with debris markers wherein one debris marker is placed in the square the character occupies/occupied.
 If the terrain marker was larger than one square, debris markers are placed for each square of the marker in the same configuration as the marker (the player friendly to the destroyed terrain marker can choose the orientation) with at least one debris marker placed in the square the character occupies/occupied and placing any debris markers that can be legally placed (squares of debris markers that can't be legally placed are not placed).